Tourism English (English for Tourism and Hospitality Management)

 Assessment and Certification

-If a student follows this course, the student will be awarded the Business English Certificate as long as he or she completes all coursework and assessment pieces and shows consistently good attendance (Minimum 80%).
+If a student follows this course, the student will be awarded the Tourism / Hospitality Management English Certificate as long as he or she completes all coursework and assessment pieces and shows consistently good attendance (Minimum 80%).
 By prior arrangement with the Director of Studies, we will also supply periodic progress reports.
 The student will also be encouraged to take an external examination.

 The duration of this course may vary depending on each student’s requirements.
 Please discuss your requirements with our staff prior to enrolment.
 The course is designed to run for 12 weeks, although some busy executives book shorter courses.